The Twilite Tone: Career

 Tone was first introduced to NO I.D. and Chicago rapper Common in 1987, and soon became the DJ for both in their collective group "CDR".
 The group recorded an LP together and it was released in 1989, under the name 1015 or 326 later dubbed Dion & Tony.

-In 1989, Tone met two dancers, Reggie and Clay, and together they formed Dem Dare, aka Darians, to promote both house and hip-hop events.
+In 1989, Tone met two dancers, Reggie and Clay, and together they formed Dem Dare (a.k.a.
+Darians), to promote both house and hip-hop events.
 Tone DJ'd at the first show Dem Dare promoted, which took place at Club Alcatraz in Chicago.
-During this period Tone created the term Go-ill and Chic-Chic, as reference for Chicago.
+During this period Tone created the term Go-Ill and Chic-Chic, as reference for Chicago.
 In 1990, Tone started working on Common demos.